Friday, May 29, 2009

 "You never know what is enough unless you know what is more than enough."

 But today we had ambitions of a distinctly epicurean nature.
 When we shook the tree lightly, a couple of perfectly ripe, pebbly and purplish Hass avocados fell to the ground with lusciously weighty thuds.
 We took them up to the top of tree, and perched ourselves on the forks of the thin branches up in the broken sunlight.
-We pulled out our folding knives and cut around the avos, down to the fat seeds, with a sweeping turn of the wrist.
+We pulled out our folding knives and cut around the avos longitudinal equators, down to the fat seeds, with a sweeping turn of the wrist.
 We popped them open, revealing their gloriously satin green interiors, and tweeked the seeds out with the tips of our knives.
-We reached into our back pockets, and pulled out the spoons we always carried into the groves with us.
-Just as I was about to scoop up a bite, Tommy stopped me, sporting a mischevious look.
+We reached into our back pockets, and pulled out the spoons we always carried into the groves with us for this very purpose.
+Just as I was about to scoop up a bite, Tommy stopped me, sporting a knowingly mischievious look.
 He reached into his front pocket, smiling broadly, and pulled out two of those little blue Morton's salt and pepper shakers.
 We laughed, and spooned up our seasoned alligator pears with the relish of secret winners.
+This was the food of the gods (and still, and always, is).

-One day out in the canyons, Tommy and I went into a huge patch of prickly pear cactus armed with machetes, and spent our repressed rage lopping and chopping our way through the tear-shaped leaves.
+One day out in the canyons, Tommy and I went into a huge patch of prickly pear cactus armed with machetes, and spent our repressed rage lopping and chopping our way through the tear-paddle leaves.
 The slicing felt so meaty and tactile that it made my teeth stand on edge.
-Looking back on the destruction we'd wrought, I felt purged, and deeply saddened, like I imagine one feels after surviving a desperate battle; only this time, no one fought back.
-The oozing green leaves lay like tears piled on the ground.
-I could hear the plants crying in my mind's ear.
+Looking back on the destruction we'd wrought, at first I felt purged, having vented the rage I'd rightfully concealed behind the façade of our happy family life.
+But almost instantly, I became deeply saddened, like I imagine one feels after surviving a desperate battle—only in this victory, no one fought back.
+The oozing green leaves lay like tears cried for the Sacred, piled up wastefully on the ground.
+The savaged cactus patch had been blissfully reaching to the sun for years.
+I heard the canyon crying in my mind's ear.
+My young soul switched off...it had to, or I'd have started crying myself.

-We continued the day in the same open vein as we switched to our rifles and sat under an old Bigleaf maple, shooting every bird that landed above us, until even the dogs became as palpably disgusted with us as we were with ourselves and withdrew, leaving us to that still soul-place where we could hear the cumulative cries of all the living consciousness we'd cut short that day arise inside our hearts.
+We continued the day running in the same open vein as we switched to our rifles and sat under an old Bigleaf maple, shooting every bird that landed above us.
+Eventually, even the dogs became as palpably disgusted with us as we were with ourselves and withdrew, leaving us to that still soul-place where we could hear the cumulative cries of all the living consciousness we'd cut short that day sink inside our hearts.

-I don't know what effect that day had on Tommy, but aside from the odd mosquito or ant, I would never intentionally kill anything again.
+I was never sure what effect that day had on Tommy, I think he went on to continue hunting, but aside from the odd mosquito or ant, I would never be able intentionally kill anything again.
+Thirteen was lucky that way, I guess.

 "I am the true Self in the heart of every creature...the beginning, middle, and end of their existence."